exasim-project/micro_benchmarks/README.md

 ## Submission examples

 On HoReKa the jobs can be submitted based on the desired partition.
-An example for the cpu partition is given next
+An example for the CPU partition is given next

     obr submit \
        -o runParallelSolver